 Use of The Junior League brand in conjunction with an initiative, service or event conveys a promise of authenticity and a reassurance of intent.
 The Junior League brand is the source of credibility and accountability, and the presence of it as an endorsement in the brand name establishes a powerful sense of trust.
 Brand Positioning All programs, initiatives, efforts and events that are produced by Leagues should use a phrase that identifies it as effort "of the Junior League of [city name]."
-This phrasing should be should be placed below the mark that represents that initiative, and should be scaled slightly smaller to show hierarchy.
+This phrasing should be placed below the mark that represents that initiative, and should be scaled slightly smaller to show hierarchy.
 Maintain enough clear space between the two for legibility.
 The Junior League logo always should be present but depending on product/ delivery/collateral may not be able to be locked up with event logo.
 Make every effort to make sure it's in close proximity, otherwise you lose the connection between the event and the League.

-If this is not possible due to the product or substrate, an exception may be made, on a case by case basis (i.e., budget restrictions, space availability, technical reasons, etc.).
+PRESENTED BY THE JUNIOR LEAGUE OF ST. LOUIS

 PROGRAM GRAPHICS

 GUIDELINES

 The following program graphics are to be used as represented below.
 These graphics are subject to the same usage guidelines as the primary Junior League of Lafayette logo.